 As the tour evolved, it grew to include contemporary artists at Pojoaque Pueblo and more traditional artists at San Ildefonso Pueblo, thus becoming one of the few tours truly representing the tri-cultural nature that informs Northern New Mexico art, and creating a venue for friendship, dialogue, and shared opportunity among its participants.

-To complete the community spectrum, Seniors at the El Rancho Community Center sell crafts and provide food for the tour-goers.
 The business communities of both Los Alamos and Pojoaque have enthusiastically supported the tour with funding for the past sixteen years.
 The tour's proximity to Santa Fe and its compact nature appeal to the art-lover who has only one day to spend and is seeking a more adventuresome experience and personal contact with artists than the gallery tour scene.
 The tour from the outset has provided a positive outcome for participants and tour-goers and has made a positive impact on the Pojoaque community.